10 Good Reasons For Writing Your Business Plan Yourself

 8. You’ll need to do all the research on your market, your customers and your competition.

-9. You’ll need to assess your strengths and your weaknesses and understand the skills you need to improve either by learning quickly or by hiring good management or taking on a partner.
+9. You’ll need to assess your strengths and your weaknesses.
+Also to understand the skills you need to improve either by learning quickly or by hiring good management or taking on a partner.

 10. It gives you a clear set of measures and milestones against which you’ll run the business.
-It is your map to the future and you’ll use it to track the progress of the business and you’ll keep adjusting the plan as you change your assumptions to fit the changing economic, technological and social environment.
+It is your map to the future.
+You’ll use it to track the progress of the business.
+And you’ll keep adjusting the plan as you change your assumptions to fit the changing economic, technological and social environment.

 The business plan is not a one-time event but an ongoing process.
 You need to be constantly measuring your progress and checking it against the plan, It helps you stay on top of your entrepreneurial game.